 15.18 HFSS product advertisements must not be directed at people under 16 through the selection of media or the context in which they appear.
 No medium should be used to advertise HFSS products, if more than 25% of its audience is under 16 years of age.

 GAMBLING

-The rules in this section are designed to ensure that marketing communications for gambling products are socially responsible, with particular regard to the need to protect children, young persons under 18 and other vulnerable persons from being harmed or exploited by advertising that features or promotes gambling.
+The rules in this section are designed to ensure that marketing communications for gambling are socially responsible, with particular regard to the need to protect children, young persons and other vulnerable persons from being harmed or exploited.